 Our next step was to upload the video to the media library.
 The video we were going to be using was a 93mb .mkv file.
 We clicked on “Add New”, chose the file, clicked upload, only to see an error message that the file was too large.

 FTP it is!

-Once the video was FTP’d, I wanted it to show up in the media library.
+Once the video was FTP’d, we wanted it to show up in the media library.
 Images, videos, and other files will not show up in your Media library simply because you have FTP’d them into your Uploads file.
-A plugin I like to use to add FTP’d media to the Media Library is called “Add From Server“.
+A plugin we like to use to add FTP’d media to the Media Library is called “Add From Server“.
 This has come in handy in the past, many times.

 The shortcode has the ability to list fallback versions of the video, incase the device someone is using cannot use the default type (which is the first source you list).
 You must have each of these video file types on your server, though they don’t all need to be added to the media library for the shortcode to display them.

 If you like “autoplay”, that is an option.
 You can also set it to preload the video when the page loads, that way it’s ready to play if and when someone clicks on your video.

 The one that wasn’t very clear to me at first was the poster=”” option.
 This allows you to set the image that shows before a user clicks play.

 The video player is fully responsive, so you do not need to set a width and height, as it will respond to the container it is in, though width and height are options within the shortcode.

 Here is an example of one of the video’s we’ve created, using WordPress’ native video player: